Sharetribe Go becomes source-available after being open-source for 8 years

 Our transition to steward-ownership last year ensures that we will never end up extracting more than we need to sustain ourselves.
 Now, we are taking action to ensure our sustainability as a business in the long term while preventing extractive organizations from exploiting the solutions we are building.

-Today, Sharetribe Go’s license changes from MIT license to Sharetribe Community Public Licence.
+Today, Sharetribe Go’s license changes from MIT license to Sharetribe Community Public License.
 The new license is a lot like the previous one, except for a new addition that prevents other companies from offering Sharetribe Go as a SaaS solution.

 Licenses are tools.
 We needed a license that allows us to continue making Sharetribe Go available for anyone to download and run on their own servers for the purposes of building marketplaces of their own while at the same time allowing us to invest heavily in the development of its codebase.
 Our new license has been built to achieve this purpose.